 In 98′ I began consulting one-on-one with Individual Leaders as well as church and small business Leadership Groups.
 The majority of my work with individual leaders has focused on their growth as a person and as a leader.
 The majority of my work with leadership groups has been focused on leading through crisis and transition.

-I have served as a Pastor at four churches (Canada and U.S, 86′-07′), served as a Board Member (including chairperson) of several non-profit and charitable organizations in Canada (99′-06′), served as a Field Director of a Panama-based humanitarian organization focused on water, food and clean air technologies (08′-’12) and served as a Consultant to dozens of churches and Christian ministries globally, across multiple denominations, regarding leadership issues, specializing in leadership misconduct (98’ to present).
+I have served as a Pastor at four churches (Canada and U.S, 86′-07′), served as a Board Member (including chairperson) of several non-profit and charitable organizations in Canada (99′-06′), served as a Field Director of a Panama-based humanitarian organization focused on water, food and clean air technologies (08′-12′) and served as a Consultant to dozens of churches and Christian ministries globally, across multiple denominations, regarding leadership issues, specializing in leadership misconduct (98’ to present), as well as working with several small and medium size businesses.